 Known by many as “Big Sky Country,” the great state of Montana inspires thoughts of mountains, endless skies, and wild herds of buffalo.
-However, some of the state’s most amazing gifts are its hot springs, which vary from rustic and undeveloped to luxurious and modern.
+However, some of the state’s most amazing gifts are its hot springs, ranging from rustic and undeveloped to luxurious and modern.

 Humans have enjoyed the pleasures of hot springs for thousands of years, and many of the hot spring locations in Montana welcomed visitors long before European settlers came to the area.
 Swimming in mineral water is considered a remedy for some skin ailments, and fans of “soaking” swear that the experience can reduce pain and improve mental well-being.

-Editor’s Note: Please be aware of the difference between commercial, developed hot springs featured below and the natural thermal features scattered throughout the Greater Yellowstone Ecosystem.
-Backcountry and geyser basin pools are not relaxing places to soak – in fact, they can be dangerous and deadly.
+Editor’s Note: Please know the difference between commercial, developed hot springs featured below and the natural thermal features scattered throughout the Greater Yellowstone Ecosystem.
+Backcountry and geyser basin pools are not relaxing places to soak they can be dangerous and deadly.
 There are very few places to soak or swim in Yellowstone National Park.

 Montana is a large and spread-out state, and as such, many of its best features require a car and a willingness to get behind the wheel and cover some serious miles.
-However, the state is home to amazing natural formations like those within Glacier National Park, as well as an endless number of hot springs, which make the driving time worth it.
+However, the state is home to amazing natural formations like those within Glacier National Park and an endless number of hot springs, making the driving time worth it.

-If your Montana vacation plans include a pair of skis, don’t forget your bathing suit, too.
-A trip to one of the state’s best hot spring resorts will surely provide some extreme relaxation after a strenuous and eventful day among Montana’s beautiful mountains.
+If your Montana vacation plans include a pair of skis, don’t forget your bathing suit.
+A trip to one of the state’s best hot spring resorts will provide extreme relaxation after a strenuous and eventful day among Montana’s beautiful mountains.